ecies/py/README.md

 ## Configuration

+Following configurations are available.

+- Elliptic curve: secp256k1 or curve25519 (x25519/ed25519)
-Ephemeral key format in the payload and shared key in the key derivation can be configured as compressed or uncompressed format.
+- Ephemeral key format in the payload: compressed or uncompressed (only for secp256k1)
+- Shared elliptic curve key format in the key derivation: compressed or uncompressed (only for secp256k1)
+- Symmetric cipher algorithm: AES-256-GCM or XChaCha20-Poly1305
+- Symmetric nonce length: 12 or 16 bytes (only for AES-256-GCM)

+For compatibility, make sure different applications share the same configuration.

 ```py
 EllipticCurve = Literal["secp256k1", "x25519", "ed25519"]